automl/neps/docs/reference/neps_run.md

 1. The objective function, targeted by NePS for minimization, by evaluation various configurations.
     It requires these configurations as input and should return either a dictionary or a sole loss value as the output.
 2. This defines the search space for the configurations from which the optimizer samples.
-    It accepts either a dictionary with the configuration names as keys, a path to a YAML configuration file, or a [`configSpace.ConfigurationSpace`](https://automl.github.io/ConfigSpace/) object.
+    It accepts a class instance inheriting from `neps.PipelineSpace` or a [`configSpace.ConfigurationSpace`](https://automl.github.io/ConfigSpace/) object.
     For comprehensive information and examples, please refer to the detailed guide available [here](../reference/neps_spaces.md)
 3. The directory path where the information about the optimization and its progress gets stored.
     This is also used to synchronize multiple calls to `neps.run()` for parallelization.